Webdesigning17/Github_Actions/README.md

 # Important Instructions
-This is a demo repository for learning GitHub Action
+This is a demo repository for learning GitHub Actions